-Bach Flower remedies were discovered during the 1920’s and 1930’s in England by Dr. Bach.
-They consist of 38 different wild flowers that each help bring balance to the mind and emotions of a person in different ways, and they’re safe for the whole family.
-They’re preserved in alcohol although they do have a alcohol-free bach flower rescue remedy for kids if parents prefer that, and they’re very diluted… much more so than an herbal tincture.
+Bach Flower remedies were discovered during the 1920s and 1930s in England by Dr. Bach.
+They consist of 38 different wildflowers that each help bring balance to the mind and emotions of a person in different ways, and they’re safe for the whole family.
+They’re preserved in alcohol although they do have an alcohol-free bach flower rescue remedy for kids if parents prefer that, and they’re very diluted much more so than an herbal tincture.

 You can purchase and use each of the 38 Bach Flower remedies separately for different things, but the original rescue remedy blend was made to use when you don’t have time to figure out which of the 38 flower essences you need.
 This is what’s most commonly used for teething.

 Rescue Remedy was created using a blend of the following 5 flowers: Impatiens, Star of Bethlehem, Cherry Plum, Rock Rose, and Clematis, and it helps to relieve stress, calm the nerves, relax, and focus.
-This blend is not meant to be used long term, but for short-term, immediate situation… like teething babies!
-If you or your child needs something long term, you’d look into individual flower essences to help.
+This blend is not meant to be used long-term but for short-term, immediate situations, like teething babies!
+If you or your child needs something long-term, you’d look into individual flower essences to help.
 (Source)